wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Python/Python-Reference.md

 - [Interactive Coding Challenges](https://parg.co/bhs): Huge update!
 Interactive Python coding interview challenges (algorithms and data structures).
 Includes Anki Flashcards.

+- [pytudes #Project#](https://github.com/norvig/pytudes): This project contains pytudes—Python programs for perfecting programming skills.
+Some are in Jupyter (IPython) notebooks, some in *.py files.

 ## CheatSheet: 速览清单

 - [Python Crash Course - Cheat Sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html): A cheat sheet can be really helpful when you’re trying a set of exercises related to a specific topic, or working on a project.